 1962 – Morwell Visitors Reception Centre project completed.

 1964 – Hazelwood is proposed to join the grid.
 It is envisaged as a 1200 MW complex but ultimately contains eight 200 MW units (1600MW).

-1968 – Work begins on the new Yallourn W power station, while the decision is made to close the aging Yallourn A power station.
+1968 – Work begins on the new Yallourn W power station, while the decision is made to close the ageing Yallourn A power station.

 1973 – Yallourn W’s first unit is completed, and the last of its four units are put into operation in November 1981.
 Yallourn W has a generating capacity of 1450 MW.

 In December the SEC announces plans for the giant Loy Yang Power Station project.
 This was to contain four 500 MW units.